opendatablend/opendatablend-py/README.md

 1. Create a [Microsoft Fabric Lakehouse](https://learn.microsoft.com/en-us/fabric/onelake/create-lakehouse-onelake)
 2. Create a [Microsoft Fabric Notebook](https://learn.microsoft.com/en-us/fabric/data-engineering/how-to-use-notebook)
 3. Set a [default lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-notebook-explore#switch-lakehouses-and-set-a-default) for your Microsoft Fabric Notebook
-4. Install the 'opendatablend' library through the [Library Management](https://learn.microsoft.com/en-us/fabric/data-science/python-guide/python-library-management) section of the workspace settings
+4. Install the 'opendatablend' library through the [Public Libraries](https://learn.microsoft.com/en-us/fabric/data-engineering/environment-manage-library) section of a new or exiting [Microsoft Fabric Environment](https://learn.microsoft.com/en-us/fabric/data-engineering/create-and-use-environment)
+5. [Attach](https://learn.microsoft.com/en-us/fabric/data-engineering/create-and-use-environment#attach-an-environment) the environment to your workspace or notebook

 You can then use the following methods to ingest the data.
 Pay special attention to `base_path` value because this is what controls where the data will be stored within OneLake.
 The `base_path` **must** point to the 'Files' location or a subfolder within it.